civican/legisinfo/44-1/bills/C-2/bill_text.md

   **(1)** Subparagraph 241(4)(d)(vii.7) of the Act is replaced by the following:

-    to an official solely for the purposes of the administration and enforcement of the `Canada Recovery Benefits Act` **or the `Canada Worker Lockdown Benefit Act`**, or the evaluation or formulation of policy for **those Acts**,
+    to an official solely for the purposes of the administration and enforcement of the `Canada Recovery Benefits Act` or the `Canada Worker Lockdown Benefit Act`, or the evaluation or formulation of policy for those Acts,

   **(2)** The portion of subparagraph 241(4)(d)(vii.8) of the Act before clause (A) is replaced by the following:

-    to an official, if the taxpayer information is taxpayer information of an individual who has made an application under the `Canada Recovery Benefits Act` **or the `Canada Worker Lockdown Benefit Act`**, solely for the purposes of the evaluation or formulation of policy for a program administered and enforced by
+    to an official, if the taxpayer information is taxpayer information of an individual who has made an application under the `Canada Recovery Benefits Act` or the `Canada Worker Lockdown Benefit Act`, solely for the purposes of the evaluation or formulation of policy for a program administered and enforced by

   **(3)** The portion of subparagraph 241(4)(d)(vii.9) of the Act before clause (A) is replaced by the following:

-    to an official of a department or agency of the Government of Canada or of a provincial government (or to an individual who occupies a similar position in connection with an Aboriginal government) as to the name, Social Insurance Number, date of birth, address, telephone number, email address or occupation of an individual who has made an application under the `Canada Recovery Benefits Act` **or the `Canada Worker Lockdown Benefit Act`**, solely for the purposes of
+    to an official of a department or agency of the Government of Canada or of a provincial government (or to an individual who occupies a similar position in connection with an Aboriginal government) as to the name, Social Insurance Number, date of birth, address, telephone number, email address or occupation of an individual who has made an application under the `Canada Recovery Benefits Act` or the `Canada Worker Lockdown Benefit Act`, solely for the purposes of

 #### `Income Tax Regulations`